sowcow/blog/content/posts/mean-streets.md

 Having said that, I can see it as a comment on the misuse of religion, and the obvious character development is: "queen getting balls".
-So I see rewatch value now.
+So I see rewatch value within this frame.

 # Aside